 When kids get the chance to ride on a daily basis the learning curve shoots up!
 Weekly lessons tend to include some review each week, when kids can ride several days in a row, we are able to pick up right where we left off the day before.
 Meaning, its possible for campers to go from total beginners to confidently posting the trot or from solid walk-trot riders to experiencing the first steps of cantering!

-Our camp is mainly focused on riding but we have lot of other activities planned, too.
+Our camp is mainly focused on riding but we have lots of other activities planned, too.
 Learning the art of horsemanship is key to becoming a well rounded, educated rider.
 There's so much to learn!
-We want our students to not only be brilliant riders, but also know how to practice safety around horses and have the knowledge and skills to take care of a horse's general needs.
+We want our campers to not only be brilliant riders, but also know how to practice safety around horses and have the knowledge and skills to take care of a horse's general needs.

 In addition to daily riding the campers will learn: